npmcdn-to-unpkg-bot/product-demo/README.md

     * Service - Business services.
     * Model - Entities.
     * Repository - Repositories for Entities. <br/>
-  Every layer should be responsible for the logic related to its layer.
-  For example Service layer has to deal with the business logic and its logic should be preserved from migrating to Facade layer.
+<p>Every layer should be responsible for the logic related to its layer.
+For example Service layer has to deal with the business logic and its logic should be preserved from migrating to Facade layer.</p>